sislinigeria/Udacity-Feedreader-Testing/README.md

     ```
     it('allFeeds object name are defined and not empty', function() {
             for (var i = 0; i < allFeeds.length; i++) {
-                //expect name to be defined
                 expect(allFeeds[i].name).toBeDefined();
-                //expect name not to be empty
                 expect(allFeeds[i].name.length).not.toBe(0)
             }
         })